• previous page

 In 2016, the Taiwan government launched a new industrial development policy to expedite transformation and upgrades.
 This policy was the Five Plus Two Industrial Innovation Plan and became the key factor in driving industrial growth in next-generation smart machinery, Asian Silicon Valley, biotech & pharmaceuticals, green energy, national defense, new agriculture and circular economy.

-In 2020, building on previous policies, six core strategic industries were identified to link the Investing in Taiwan’s Three Major Plans of 2019.
-These were: information and digital, cybersecurity, precision health, national defense and strategy, green and renewable energy, and strategic stockpile industries.
+In 2020, building on previous policies, six core strategic industries were identified to link Investing in Taiwan’s Three Major Plans of 2019.
+These were the information and digital, cybersecurity, precision health, national defense and strategy, green and renewable energy, and strategic stockpile industries.
 These will enhance Taiwan’s overall industrial development and create a better investment environment for sector transformation and upgrades.

 The government is also promoting the Forward-looking Infrastructure Development Program to meet national infrastructure needs over the next 30 years.
 This program contains eight major elements: railway development, digital infrastructure, aquatic environments, food safety, green energy, urban-rural development, boosting birthrates and childcare facilities, and nurturing talent and employment.